The image shows a still from the animated explainer video for the Kopernikus Projects on their whole.

 Thinking power grids for tomorrow’s energy system

-Find out how ENSURE links laboratory capacities through real-time co-simulation, what advantages Europe’s largest simulation network for energy infrastructures offers, and how custom-developed algorithms help assess the condition of distribution grids and improve operational efficiency.
-Learn more.
+Find out how ENSURE links laboratory capacities through real-time co-simulation, what advantages Europe’s largest simulation network for energy infrastructures offers, and how purpose-built algorithms help assess the condition of distribution grids and improve operational management.
+For more, click here.
+Or watch the explainer video to learn more about ENSURE.

 Welcome to P2X!

-Explore how researchers are accelerating hydrogen production by reducing the iridium content in PEM electrolysers, how the generation of standard-compliant fuels from water and CO₂ has made a significant leap forward, and what milestone the project sets for scaling up CO₂ electrolysis.
-Learn more.
+Discover how P2X is accelerating hydrogen production by significantly reducing iridium use in PEM electrolysers, how the project has advanced the creation of standard-compliant fuels from water and CO₂, and what milestone it sets for scaling up CO₂ electrolysis.
+For more, click here.
+Watch the explainer video to learn more about P2X.

 Welcome to SynErgie!